open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ## Deployment

-The OpenTelemetry Collector consists of a single binary and two deployment methods:
+The OpenTelemetry Collector consists of a single binary and the following deployment methods:

 1. An agent running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
-2. A gateway running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.
+2. A gateway running as a standalone service (e.g. container or deployment) typically per cluster, datacenter, or region.

 ### Agent

-It is recommended to deploy the Agent on every host within an environment.
-In doing so, the Agent is capable of receiving telemetry data (push and pull based) as well as enhancing telemetry data with metadata such as custom tags or infrastructure information.
-In addition, the Agent can offload responsibilities that client instrumentation would otherwise need to handle including batching, retry, encryption, compression and more.
+It's recommended that you deploy the Agent on every host within an environment.
+In doing so, the Agent is capable of receiving telemetry data (push and pull-based) as well as enhancing telemetry data with metadata such as custom tags or infrastructure information.
+In addition, the Agent can offload responsibilities that client instrumentation would otherwise need to handle including batching, retry, encryption, compression, and more.

 ### Gateway

-Additionally, a Gateway can be deployed in every cluster, datacenter, or region.
+You can deploy a Gateway in every cluster, datacenter, or region.
-The Gateway runs as a standalone service and can offer advanced capabilities over the Agent including tail-based sampling.
-In addition, the Gateway can limit the number of egress points required to send data as well as consolidate API token management.
-Each Collector instance operates independently so it is easy to scale the architecture based on performance needs.
+The Gateway runs as a standalone service and offers advanced capabilities over the Agent including tail-based sampling.
+The Gateway can also limit the number of egress points required to send data as well as consolidate API token management.
+Each Collector instance operates independently so it's easy to scale the architecture based on performance needs.

 ## Getting Started

 ### Demo

-Deploys a load generator, agent and gateway as well as Jaeger, Zipkin and Prometheus back-ends.
-More information can be found on the demo [README.md](https://github.com/open-telemetry/opentelemetry-collector/tree/master/examples/demo)
+Deploys a load generator, agent, and gateway as well as Jaeger, Zipkin, and Prometheus backends.
+For more information, see the demo [README.md](https://github.com/open-telemetry/opentelemetry-collector/tree/master/examples/demo)

 ```bash